Jeevan-HM/report-generator/README.md

 ### Images Not Appearing

-**Issue**: Images don't show in PDF
+**Issue**: Images don't show in PDF or show as text labels

 **Solutions:**
-1. Verify image URLs are publicly accessible
+1. Verify image URLs are publicly accessible and start with `http://` or `https://`
 2. Check internet connection
-3. Look for download errors in console output
+3. Look for download errors in console output (shows "✓ Downloaded X/Y images")
+4. Static images (obstruction.png, scope.png) are automatically copied from latex/ folder
-4. Supported formats: JPG, PNG, WEBP (auto-converted)
+5. Supported formats: JPG, PNG, WEBP (auto-converted to PNG)
+6. Check `outputs/[timestamp]/images/` folder to verify images were downloaded

 ### Loading Animation Stuck